Tech Tips

 of time.
 The biggest problem is the difficulty of removing the plug wires and

 spark plugs.
-I would suggest that if you are NOT planning on to add new
+I would suggest that if you are NOT planning on adding new

-plug wires and spark plugs that you remove the plug wires and spark plugs at
+plug wires and spark plugs you remove the plug wires and spark plugs at

 about 10,000 miles and service them as follows: